Date of Last Modification: August 17th, 2020

 We train our staff to safeguard personal information of our clients, and they are required to use such information for business purposes only.
 Guidant maintains the following policies and procedures regarding privacy with its staff:

-- Sensitive information stored electronically in our databases, such as Social Security Numbers, Birth Dates, Credit Card Numbers, etc . . . is encrypted.
+- Sensitive information stored electronically in our databases, such as Social Security Numbers, Birth Dates, Credit Card Numbers, etc . . . are encrypted.
 Access to this information is controlled and stored on secured servers to protect against unauthorized use and access.

 - Paper files containing sensitive information are kept in secure areas where access is closely controlled and monitored.